vasantha1/5303-Database-Vasantha/dbProject/README.md

 -registration_form.html-registration page for users information

--documents-contains all documents for project
+ DOCUMENTS-contains all documents for project

 -OnlineResume_tables.sql-code for dumping the values into tables